Games & Quizzes

 /ˈsēzən/

 each of four divisions of year.
 Times of year when some things usually happen.
-To add pepper and salt to something.
+To prepare wood for use by allowing it to dry.

 Fresh foods such as fruits and vegetables.
-To manufacture something using machines.
+To control the making a movie or television show.

 /ˈflou(ə)riNG/